It doesn’t have to take years to rebuild, especially with the right coach: Analysis

 Quinn was Atlanta’s coach when the Falcons blew a 28-3 lead in the Super Bowl to Tom Brady and the New England Patriots.
 Morris led Tampa Bay to one 10-win season in three years with the team more than a decade ago and also served as an interim coach for the Falcons in 2020.

-The four other first-year coaches — Seattle’s Mike Macdonald (4-5), Tennessee’s Brian Callahan (2-7), New England’s Jerod Mayo (3-7) and Las Vegas’ Antonio Pierce (2-7) are 11-26 combined.
-Macdonald, Callahan and Mayo are head coaches for the first time.
+The five other first-year coaches — Seattle’s Mike Macdonald (4-5), Tennessee’s Brian Callahan (2-7), New England’s Jerod Mayo (3-7), Carolina’s Dave Canales (3-7) and Las Vegas’ Antonio Pierce (2-7) are 14-33 combined.
+Macdonald, Callahan, Canales and Mayo are head coaches for the first time.
 Pierce went 5-4 as an interim coach with the Raiders last year.

-It’s no surprise rookie coaches are having fast success.
+It’s no surprise new coaches are having fast success.
 At least one NFL team with a new coach has reached the playoffs every year since the 2006 season.

 Last year, it was DeMeco Ryans guiding Houston to an AFC South title and a playoff victory.
 In 2022, a record five first-year coaches led their teams to the postseason.